Social Security Administration & CMS

 Where can I learn more about the Medicare Part D Prescription drug plans offered?

 You can visit www.medicare.gov and navigate through the Medicare Prescription Drug Plan Finder to view plan prices and research which plan is best for you.
-I also recommend utilizing some of the local resources available in Michigan to get individual advice from trained professionals about your options.
+I also recommend utilizing some of the local resources available to get individual advice from trained professionals about your options.

 What if Medicare refuses a claim and I disagree with them?